micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 4.md

 ###### 1
 Then I returned and considered all the oppression that is done under the sun: And look!
-The tears of the oppressed, But they have no comforter-- [^a]On the side of their oppressors _there is_ power, But they have no comforter.
+The tears of the oppressed, But they have no comforter-- On the side of their oppressors _there is_ power, But they have no comforter.

 ###### 2
 Therefore I praised the dead who were already dead, More than the living who are still alive.